Purp1eW0lf/Blue-Team-Notes/README.md

 ![image](https://user-images.githubusercontent.com/44196051/123541706-b84d9080-d73d-11eb-9bbb-f82c9ee32e00.png)

 #### What Commands did an Adversary Run
 Honestly, this is one of those things that is easier done in _Wireshark_.
-Going to Analyse, Follow, and TCP Stream will reveal much
+Going to Analyse, Follow, and TCP Stream will reveal much.

 ![image](https://user-images.githubusercontent.com/44196051/123542287-c18c2c80-d740-11eb-94fd-14d1ece98746.png)